- Individual Counseling

 Students who participate in the DBT Program receive both individual counseling and attend a weekly skills group that teaches members alternative coping skills so they can learn to effectively manage their lives and be more satisfied with life.

 The EDOP is designed to provide comprehensive care to students who have food concerns, body image dissatisfaction, or an eating disorder.
-Counselors, physicians, and nutritionists work together to provide students with the support and resources they need to meet their individual goals.
+Counselors, physicians, and our staff dietitian work together to give students the support and resources they need to meet their goals.
 Students can participate in individual counseling, nutritional assessment and counseling, and medical assessment and treatment.
 A meeting with one of the Counseling and Psychological Services' counselors can help you decide which services would be most useful in meeting your individual goals.